langchain-ai/helm/charts/langsmith/README.md

 ## Migrating from Langsmith 0.1.0 to 0.2.0

-Moving to Langsmith 0.2.0 will require a migration of your data as we have introduced a dependency on Clickhouse for our search backend.
+Moving to Langsmith 0.2.0 will require a migration of your data as we have introduced a dependency on Clickhouse for run storage.
 Please reach out to us if you need to migrate from 0.1.0 to 0.2.0 as we can provide a script to help you migrate your data.

 ## Deploying Langsmith with Helm